From Accountant to Internal Auditor - Opportunity of Growth

 3. Focus on sustainable profit generation

-Internal auditors have a specific role in helping firms respond appropriately to risks identified through compliance audit.
+Internal auditors have a specific role in helping firms respond appropriately to risks identified through compliance audits.
 Often, leaders and managers of firms don’t have the experience and skills to be able to address these risks in a considered manner.
 An external perspective is required.

 What skills are required to conduct an effective internal audit?